germainedanyi/Project-Databases/README.md

-Creation of a hypothetical online shopping website.
+Creation of a hypothetical database for an online shopping website.

 ER Diagram is the Entity Relationship Diagram that serves as a plan for the database.